avullo/ensembl-migration-pm/_wp03_logs/2016-09-14-FTP transfer update.md

 date: 2016-09-14
 ---

-60%, looking at two more weeks or so to go.
+Looking at two more weeks or so to go.